sphinxlogic/Microsoft-Windows-Vista-Buffer-Lab03_n/README.md

 :: --------------------------------------------------------------------------------------------
 </pre>

-To Build the Buffer Lab or Samples use NMAKE from Microsoft or AT&T.
+To Build the Buffer Lab or Samples use NMAKE or MSBUILD from Microsoft or AT&T. MSBUILD may throw a 'cmd.exe' spawning error this can be ignored.